alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

 ### Our goal

-Our goal will be to add a column to /admin/structure/webform showing the last submission.
+Our goal will be to add a column to /admin/structure/webform showing the date of last submission, if any.

 ### How the Webform administrative list works